traefik/traefik/docs/content/middlewares/buffering.md

 ### `maxResponseBodyBytes`

-With the `maxResponseBodyBytes` option, you can configure the maximum allowed response size from the service (in Bytes).
+The `maxResponseBodyBytes` option configures the maximum allowed response size from the service (in bytes).

 If the response exceeds the allowed size, it is not forwarded to the client.
 The client gets a `413 (Request Entity Too Large) response` instead.